 Normally there is no difference in what property solicitors and conveyancers do as regards to a property conveyance.
 And in my opinion both are equally competent.
 However a conveyancer, outside a legal practice, cannot do other legal work for you and does not usually have a law degree.

 The contract must be prepared before you can legally allow buyers to inspect.
 Your real estate agent must have a copy available for them to view.
 Please do not ignore this as there can be substantial penalties if you get caught.
-The problem sometimes arises where the real estate agent knows you might think of selling at ‘the right price’ and wants to bring through a single buyer.
+The problem sometimes arises where the real estate agent knows you might think of selling at ‘the right price’.
+And then wants to bring through a single buyer.
 You still need to have the contract prepared.
 Another common issue is where contract is incomplete.
 You are asking for trouble to take the risk and have the property shown.

-Some jurisdictions (New South Wales, Victoria and South Australia) work on the basis of ‘vendors disclosure’ and ‘implied warranty’ which basically means it is your responsibility to inform the prospective buyer of a whole lot of information about the property in the contract, so they can make an informed decision.
-This includes details the property’s title and any restrictions on it, your particulars and those of any mortgagor, information on planning, sewer and drainage, building permits, council notices etc. Much of this is contained in mandatory annexures such as a zoning certificate from council and a sewer diagram from the water authority.
+Some jurisdictions (New South Wales, Victoria and South Australia) work on the basis of ‘vendors disclosure’.
+And ‘implied warranty’ which basically means it is your responsibility to inform the prospective buyer.
+Like a whole lot of information about the property in the contract, so they can make an informed decision.
+This includes details the property’s title and any restrictions on it.
+Your particulars and those of any mortgagor, information on planning, sewer and drainage, building permits, council notices etc. Much of this is contained in mandatory annexures.
+Such as, a zoning certificate from council and a sewer diagram from the water authority.

-Enter your details below to download our FREE Essential Home Selling Guide and learn the 4 steps to success!
+Enter your details below to download our FREE Essential Property Selling Guide and learn our 4 steps to success!